jcromartie/deck/README.md

 deck is not designed for truly high performance, but it does well enough.
-On my 2.2 GHz i7, with a 5400 RPM hard drive, I can write about 9K events/s, and read back 100K events/s.
+On my 2.2 GHz i7, with a 5400 RPM hard drive, I can write about 12K simple events/s, and replay 200K simple events/s.

 deck is intended for use in situatons where your data model can fit in memory (as an event stream and a "current" state).